drko-curius/drko-curius.github.io/_pages/about.md

-permalink: /
+---
 title: "Welcome to the Atelier of one chimeric researcher"
-author_profile: true
-redirect_from:

-/about/
+sitemap: false
-/about.html
+permalink: /about.html

---
+---

 Greetings folks,
 I go by K.